lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 - **`onValidatorExitTriggered`** — the TWG no longer notifies modules on exit, so this callback (and its module-interface counterpart) is deleted.
 - **`reportValidatorExitDelay`** — the entry point through which the `ValidatorExitDelayVerifier` reported proven exit delays for penalty accounting; with penalties gone, nothing calls it.

+Removing the hooks orphans their access-control grants, so the upgrade vote MUST also **revoke the corresponding roles**: the TWG's grant to call `onValidatorExitTriggered` and the `ValidatorExitDelayVerifier`'s grant to call `reportValidatorExitDelay`.

+The module-side counterparts of these hooks (their implementations in NOR, SDVT, and CSM) become unreachable dead code. **No staking-module upgrade is forced** by this release; each module can drop the methods in its next regular release.

 ##### `ValidatorExitDelayVerifier`

 **Removed entirely.** This contract proved on-chain that a validator's exit was delayed beyond the allowed window, feeding the late-exit penalty via `StakingRouter.reportValidatorExitDelay`.
 Once late-exit penalties are removed there is nothing to prove or report, so the contract and its `LidoLocator` registration are deleted.

 ##### `WithdrawalVault`

 The WithdrawalVault already supports EIP-7002 partial withdrawals (variable `amount`), so it needs no functional change.
-It is **redeployed only to point at the new TWG address** — its authorized caller is an immutable/constructor parameter — after which `LidoLocator` is updated to resolve the new vault.
+Its proxy address is the target of the protocol's withdrawal credentials and therefore **cannot move**; the change is an **implementation upgrade behind the existing proxy** — a new implementation constructed with the new TWG as its authorized caller (immutable constructor parameter).
+The `LidoLocator` entry for the vault is unchanged.

 ##### `LidoLocator`